 It didn’t matter to me what technology was used, no one cares about the technology.
 What matters is how well you solve the customer’s problem.
 I started out with landfill gas to energy, moved to the other extreme with plasma gasification, found reasonable middle ground with conventional pyrolysis, then discovered microwave pyrolysis around early 2012.
 At that time microwave pyrolysis only existed in the laboratories of a few leading universities though it was clear the technology overcame the design and process limitations of other solutions.
 It was faster than biological processes, more manageable and cheaper than plasma gasification, more energy efficient than conventional pyrolysis, and produced higher quality products than them all.
 The tech just needed to be fully developed, turned into a product, then commercialized.
 That’s all.

 I launched Xingergy, an early version of the startup, in Hong Kong around 2011, recruiting a senior professor from HKUST as technical director plus two physics students from HKU and CHUK to help me out.
 Although the physics students were quite smart it was clear I’d be the one designing and building our first prototype.
-Alex was more likely to drill a hole in himself than the prototype.
+Alex was more likely to drill a hole in himself (which he did) than the prototype.
 The prototype’s design was based on a paper from Cambridge University whose authors eventually founded Enval, possibly the first microwave pyrolysis startup.

 I want to point out that Xingergy was pitching microwave plasma gasification, a large high energy technology.
 Though because this technology was too complex and expensive for us to build, we had to settle for microwave pyrolysis.
 It didn’t really occur to me at the time but this was a sign I should probably be focusing on the small cheap tech.
 Being a guy, it took me a while to realize the big cool sounding tech wasn’t the most viable option.